When Cars Have Stereotypes: Auditing Demographic Bias in Objects from Text-to-Image Models: SODA: Stereotyped Object Diagnostic Audit

 \section{SODA: Stereotyped Object Diagnostic Audit}

-We present SODA\footnote{All code, prompts, and generated images are available at \url{https://github.com/Dasol-Choi/soda-framework}.}, a new framework that provides a systematic methodology for measuring demographic bias in AI-generated objects.
+We present SODA, a new framework that provides a systematic methodology for measuring demographic bias in AI-generated objects.
 As illustrated in Figure~\ref{fig:ObjecBias_framework}, the framework consists of four core components: (1) Controlled Prompt Generation, (2) Image Generation, (3) Automated Attribute Discovery and Extraction, and (4) Statistical Bias Measurement.
 This methodology is designed to be generalizable across different text-to-image models, object categories, and demographic dimensions.